Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Extra-firm structure with strong stability Cooling is average for longer contact
+Extra-firm structure with strong stability Cooling is only average

 Details